wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/create-analysis.md

 ## Workplace Analytics Plans

-You gain a lot of information from the insights, Peer analysis and Queries about how employees in your organization get work done.
+You gain a lot of information from the insights, Peer analysis, and Queries about how employees in your organization get work done.
 With Workplace Analytics Plans, you can transform these insights into actions.

 Enrollment in a Plan requires that an employee has access to MyAnalytics.
-A Plan combines team goal-setting and tracking with useful nudges in MyAnalytics to shift ways of working.
+A Plan combines team goal setting and tracking with useful suggestions in MyAnalytics to shift ways of working.

 ![Plans page](../media/plans-page.png)

 Microsoft currently offers the following plans:

 - **Focus plan**.
-Helps participants get more time to do deep dive work and reclaim their calendar for work that matters most.
+Helps participants get more time to do deep-dive work and reclaim their calendar for work that matters most.
 - **Collaboration plan**.
 Helps participants reduce the number of excessive meetings that the group schedules.
 - **Wellbeing plan**.
-Helps participants unwind and protect their personal time by disconnecting in their off-hours.
+Helps participants unwind and protect their personal time by disconnecting outside of work.
 - **Seller success plan**.
 Helps participants prioritize time, increase network quality and size, and connect with the right roles.

 ![Available plans](../media/available-plans.png)